-Here follows Bhikkhu Bodhi’s introduction to his work A Comprehensive Manual of Abhidhamma – The Abhidhammattha Sangaha of Acariya Anuruddha.
-On the Dutch version of this page we have not only translated this introduction but are working on Dutch summary of the entire book.
+Below we have shared Bhikkhu Bodhi’s introduction to his work A Comprehensive Manual of Abhidhamma – The Abhidhammattha Sangaha of Acariya Anuruddha.
+The Dutch version of this page contains this introduction in translation.
+We are also working on a Dutch summary of the entire book.

 In time we hope to add an English summary of the book as well.
-For now, for everybody interested in Abhidhamma, we heartily recommend the following introduction, or even better, the afore mentioned book (which can be read on this website by clicking on the link).
+For now, all interested in Abhidhamma are heartily encouraged to read the following introduction, or even better, the book in its entirety (which can be read on this website by clicking on the link).

-If you are looking for a shorter text, please read our A Short Introduction to Abhidhamma.
-We have also written to other texts about the Abhidhamma which might be worthwhile, Ultimate Reality and Ethical Quality in the Abhidhamma and The Cognitive Process According to the Abhidhamma.
+If you are looking for a shorter text, please read A Short Introduction to Abhidhamma.
+We also have other texts about the Abhidhamma that may be worthwhile: Ultimate Reality and Ethical Quality in the Abhidhamma and The Cognitive Process According to the Abhidhamma.

-If you prefer to listen to an explenation of the Abhidhamma instead of reading, we can heartiy recommend Bhikkhu Bodhi on the Abhidhamma.
+If you prefer to listen to an explanation of the Abhidhamma instead of reading, we recommend Bhikkhu Bodhi on the Abhidhamma.

 by U Rewata Dhamma and Bhikkhu Bodhi